yhsung/tunnel-demo/neo_tunnel/README.md

-# Neo Tunnel

-A simple cross-platform Flutter app that shows an animated "neo tunnel" effect.
+# Fractal Zoom Flutter App

+This directory contains a simple cross-platform Flutter application that renders five famous fractals and continuously zooms into them.

+The app includes the Mandelbrot set, a Julia set, the Sierpinski triangle, the Koch snowflake, and the Barnsley fern.
+Use the drop-down menu in the app bar to switch between fractals.

-This project includes only the Dart source and `pubspec.yaml`.
-To build for a specific platform (Android, iOS, macOS, or Windows), run `flutter create .` in this directory to generate the platform folders, then use `flutter run`.
+Only the Dart sources and `pubspec.yaml` are stored in this repo.
+To build for a particular platform (Android, iOS, macOS, or Windows), run `flutter create .` in this directory, then execute `flutter run` for your target platform.